 Kizilirmak (Red River) at Avanos

 Avanos is a small town with a very long history: Zwinasa, the original Hittite name became Roman Venasa, then Byzantine Vanota and today's Avanos.
+According to Strabo, during the Hellenistic and Roman periods, it was the third most important city of the Kingdom of Cappadocia, after Mazaka (Kayseri) and Tyana (Kemerhisar).
 The continuity of the settlement is due to its location on the right bank of the River Kizilirmak.
 This is the longest river which entirely flows within the border of the Republic of Turkey.
 It rises in the mountains of eastern Anatolia and it heads towards the Tuz Golu, the large salted lake at the centre of the tableland.
 A few miles away from the lake it turns north and it finds a difficult passage through the coastal range until it reaches the Black Sea to the east of Sinop.

 Avanos is known for its pottery which makes use of the river red clay.
 Its old quarter retains some interesting traditional Ottoman houses.